KatrinaTom/T3A2-A-MyCocktailApp/README.md

 **Notes:**
 * Finished Architecture Aiagram
 * Wireframes completed - however low-fi is next (decisions on font family/ colours/ update to design / styling)
+* User Stories added to Backlog of My Cocktail App - In preperaton for Development.
 * No need for a presentation (powerpoint) or video presentation.
 * Setting up a Tech Discovery to break out the components and tasks in preperation for development.